mozilla/anodejsholidayseason/fantastic-front-end-performance-2.md

         // check if the If-None-Match and ETags are equal if (!connect.utils.modified(req, res)) {

-          // yay cache hit! browser's version matches cached version.
+          // cache hit! browser's version matches cached version.
-          // strip out that ETag and bail with a 304 Not Modified. res.removeHeader('ETag');
+          // strip out that ETag & bail with a 304 Not Modified. res.removeHeader('ETag');
           return connect.utils.notModified(res);
         }